 Ben & Jerry’s ice cream for the North American market is made in our manufacturing plants in Waterbury and St. Albans, Vermont and in a Unilever facility in Henderson, Nevada.
 We make Ben & Jerry’s ice cream for the European market in a Unilever facility in Hellendoorn, The Netherlands and for the Canadian market in a Unilever facility in Simcoe, Ontario.
 Our frozen novelties are manufactured at Unilever facilities in Sikeston, Missouri and Hagerstown, Maryland.

-At the end of 2008, Ben & Jerry’s employed 529 people globally, as compared to 508 in 2007.
-Unilever’s Hellendoorn manufacturing plant, which makes Ben & Jerry’s for about half of its production, employs approximately 200 people, and 21 additional Unilever employees across the globe work on sales, marketing, and related functions for the Ben & Jerry’s brand.
+At the end of 2009, Ben & Jerry’s employed 510 people globally, as compared to 529 in 2008.
+The decline is primarily due to the closure of three Company-owned scoop shops in 2009.
+Unilever’s Hellendoorn manufacturing plant, which makes Ben & Jerry’s for a significant portion of its production, employs approximately 200 people; and about 25 Unilever employees (amounting to 14.5 full-time equivalents) across the globe work on sales, marketing, and related functions for the Ben & Jerry’s brand.

-As a wholly-owned subsidiary of Unilever, Ben & Jerry’s reports financial results for the purpose of this report based on an annual revenue reporting range provided by the Global Reporting Initiative (GRI).
-For 2008, Ben & Jerry’s revenue was between $200 million and $500 million.
+s a wholly-owned subsidiary of Unilever, Ben & Jerry’s reports financial results for the purpose of this report based on an annual revenue reporting range provided by the Global Reporting Initiative (GRI).
+For 2009, Ben & Jerry’s revenue was between $200 million and $500 million.